 This is an article about all the ways you could possibly get financially screwed on an all-on-4 dental implant trip to Mexico.
 It is the absolute most comprehensive look at the risks and costs associated with traveling to Mexico for dental work, specifically all-on-4 procedures.
 We look at the scams, tricks, & backwards marketing tactics found in medical tourism in Mexico.
 There is nothing to download, no paid links, nor any cost for this information.
 All the information is laid our right here on this page…100% free…you know, the old-fashioned kind of free…nada…zilch…

 This is a shoot-from-the-hip style article, written from an insider’s perspective & holding nothing back.
 It is long, detailed, & informative.
 It contains crucial information that every patient traveling to Mexico should know.
 So sit back, and get ready to read the most important piece of information you have found on all-on-4 dental implants in Mexico yet!

-This is updated this as of the Winter of 2018 and will be updated if anything changes.
+This is updated this as of the Summer of 2019 and will be updated if anything changes.
 If you like this article, CLICK HERE to follow us or get more information.

 WHO IS THIS ARTICLE FOR?